Mehndi Waley Hath

-Mehndi Waley Hath (2000) is a Punjabi Pakistani film directed by Syed Noor starring Saima, Moammar Rana and Babar Ali.
+Mehndi Waley Hath (2000) is a Punjabi-language Pakistani film directed by Syed Noor starring Saima, Moammar Rana and Babar Ali.

-Mehndi Waley Hath was Syed Noor's unofficial follow up to Choorian (1998 film) after its tremendous success at the box office and subsequently expectations among the public as well as within the industry were high.
+Mehndi Waley Hath was Syed Noor's unofficial follow up to his 1998 film Choorian.

 Plot

-The film begins with a voice over explaining the "cause" of the filmmakers in attempting to expose a "crual custom"(as the poster said) that exists in the rural areas of the Punjab where women are married off (illegally) to the Quran so that the landowning family doesn't have to part with any of its wealth.
+The film begins with a voice over explaining the "cause" of the filmmakers in attempting to expose a "cruel custom"(as the poster said) that exists in the rural areas of the Punjab where women are married off (illegally) to the Quran so that the landowning families do not have to part with any of its wealth by giving the women their share in ancestral property.
 The action is based around the rural haveli of Vadda Saeen - the family elder, and his wife.
 They live in their sprawling estate together with the extended family that is usually warring with one another.
 There are also legions of slaves (ghulams) who devote themselves to the Vadda Saeen and show their love for their Saeen by kissing and nuzzling his feet!

 The house contains two warring "bahu's", the benign, kindhearted widow Naghma and the Wicked-Super-Dyke-from-Hell Bahar.
 Naghma has a demented son, Babar Ali who shoots people for fun and a daughter, Saima, an overgrown 35-year-old teenager with an unhealthy pigeon fetish.
 Problems arise when it is discovered that the family will stand to lose a large segment of their land once Saima is wedded.
 The family elders, cajoled and abetted by Eyebrow Queen Bahar decide to adopt a plan where Saima is to get married, not to a handsome young prince but to the Holy Book.
 There are to be no festivities, no joy and little chance of children.
 Not only that, but she is to wear only white and must live with her husband in a deserted mausoleum!
 Naturally Saima, expecting marriage to a handsome young pigeon is rather depressed when she is banished to a life on the periphery.
 Matters start coming to a head when Rana returns from "frontline duty" to find that the girl of his dreams has been forced to wed the Quran and live in exile.
 He consults a nearby imam who tells him that such marriages are unrecognized by Islam and are simply an illegal schemes by which families attempt to retain their wealth.
 So, armed with this information, the hitherto timid Rana decides to take on the almighty family of Vadda Saeen, led by the dangerously psychotic Babar Ali.